Tom-Kendrick/N8N-Automation/README.md

 ## Huamn In The Loop (Detailed)

-To circumvent the lack of free, high-quality character voice tools, the project incorporates a "human-in-the-loop" step utilising Parrot AI for generating the Homer and Bart voices.
+To circumvent the lack of free, high-quality character voice tools, the project incorporates a "human-in-the-loop" step utilising Parrot AI for generating the Senior and Junior voices.
 This process is initiated by the workflow sending the entire script to the user's personal Discord account via a dedicated bot, which includes a link to a form for submitting the final audio files.
 To increase efficiency, the manual process of copying the script and then the resulting audio URL was mostly automated using a Tampermonkey script.
 This automation streamlines the generation process, requiring the human operator only to validate the quality of the generated audio at each step and regenerate it if necessary.

 ---